 Summer is finally here and there is more traffic out on the roads than any other time of year.
 This is especially true over holiday weekends like Memorial Day and Fourth of July.
-The Illinois State Police and over 160 local law enforcement agencies are planning ahead to prepare for all the drivers on the road and launching “Drive Sober or Get Pulled Over” and “Click It or Ticket” campaigns.
-If you unfortunately decide to drive under the influences and get arrested, then you may need to hire a dui lawyer and even a post bail bonds company.
+According to a dui attorney, the Illinois State Police and over 160 local law enforcement agencies are planning ahead to prepare for all the drivers on the road and launching “Drive Sober or Get Pulled Over” and “Click It or Ticket” campaigns.

-According to a traffic attorney both of these traffic safety campaigns are made possible by federal traffic safety funds administered by the Illinois Department of Transportation.
-The crackdown runs concurrently with a media campaign reminding motorists that impaired driving has “Life or Death” consequences.
+Both of these traffic safety campaigns are made possible by federal traffic safety funds administered by the Illinois Department of Transportation.
+The crackdown runs concurrently with a media campaign reminding motorists that impaired driving has “Life or Death” consequences, so be sure to think before getting behind the wheel drunk.
 The safety campaign will run June 17 through July 8 to encompass three summer weekends leading up to and after Independence Day.
 The Illinois State Police and local police departments have issued the following tips to help make the roads safer, and ultimately save lives:

 - Give your designated driver your keys before you go out.